|Tony Schumacher (photo: NHRA)|

 “Yes, it’s extremely important and leadership is important.
 Having the key guys that can lead (other) guys who are new and unfamiliar with those big, monster moments – that’s what was so good that year (referring to when Chicago won the Stanley Cup in 2010).
 When you get a group of people that you know at any given time are going to be great, and you can send them out for that moment when it’s mandatory, it will make the rest of the guys rise to the occasion because nobody wants to be the weak link.
 Then again, last year, we saw eight of the guys leave and we saw the demise of that quality.
 It will take some time to get it back.
 They still have a good core, but they need to get more of the other players playing.”

-We’ll have more with Schumacher and several other NHRA drivers next week.
-For now, please see some of the related articles linked below.
+For more fun with several other NHRA drivers, be sure to check out some of the articles linked below.

 Interview with UFC fighter Clay Guida – talks Blackhawks hockey and haircuts